• Skip to primary navigation

 pansy blooming in february

 Yes, we do have a few plants blooming in February!
 It was beautiful today, in the upper 60s and sunny, so we tackled some outdoor chores.
-I grabbed my camera and photographed some of the plants blooming today.
+I grabbed my camera and photographed some of the plants blooming out of season.

 The pansy shown above was a volunteer, a seed that dropped from the pansies in the window boxes on the deck above last spring.
 It rooted in a spot without soil, among large chunks of pine bark mulch, perhaps finding a little bit of soil between the edging rocks.
 It grew through the heat of summer, the autumn breezes, and now it even withstands winter’s freezes.
 When the temperatures drop below 20, it sort of curls up, folding its petals inward, drooping its leaves as if it gives up.
 Then when it warms up again voila – or should I say viola? – it’s back!